Canada Child Benefit (CCB) 2025

 New to Canada

-- Apply immediately if you're a permanent resident, citizen, or protected person
+- Apply immediately: If you're a permanent resident, citizen, or protected person

-- Use Form RC66 with required documents
+- Required: Use Form RC66 with supporting documents

 Custody Changes

-- Notify CRA immediately of custody changes
+- Notify CRA immediately – of any custody changes

-Shared Custody
+Shared Custody Situations

-When parents share custody relatively equally:
+When parents share custody relatively equally (40-60% split):

-- Both parents must file tax returns
+- Both must file: Both parents must file tax returns

-Income Definition
+Income Definition for CCB

 CCB is based on adjusted family net income (AFNI):

-- Plus spouse's net income
+- Plus spouse's net income – if applicable

 Strategies to Maximize CCB